-| with our Editors' Choice award.
-This piece scored well on all of our metrics, thanks to Kryptonite's well-thought-out design.
+The Kryptonite New York Standard U-Lock earns our Editors' Choice Award.
+This classic model scored well across all of our metrics, thanks to Kryptonite's well thought out design.
 For every perceived problem, there was an answer.
-This product is insanely secure, winning Sold Secure's Gold designation and our top points in security.
+This product offers serious security, winning Sold Secure's Gold designation and user peace of mind.
 Additionally, the New York Standard has a mounting bracket for your frame that makes for easy storage while riding.
 This product is easy to use, and you can fit both your wheels within its reach (if you remove your front).
 Kudos to Kryptonite for making a versatile, burly and user-friendly bike lock of such quality.
 This may well be the only lock you'll ever need to buy.

-.
-This classic U-lock comes with a four-foot cable that can reach around both wheels and is efficient to secure and unsecure.
+Our Best Buy Award goes to a mid-security model with an entry level price: the Kryptonite KryptoLok Series 2 Standard U-Lock.
+This classic U-lock comes with a four-foot cable that can reach around both wheels and is efficient to secure and un-secure.
 Although OnGuard makes this style of mid-security U-Lock with cable in their Bulldog DT, we thought that Kryptonite made an all-around better product.
-From the higher quality cable to the easy locking "bent foot" design, the KryptoLok slowly but surely pulled ahead in points.
+From the higher quality cable to the easy locking "bent foot" design, the KryptoLok gradually pulled ahead in points.

-.
+Want a lock that you'll love transporting?
+We do too.
+It is such a rarity to find one that answers the pesky question of how to effectively lug it around between lockups, but our Top Pick for Commuting, the **Hiplok V1.50 Chain Lock does it with ingenuity.
 Hiplok took a beefy 8mm hardened steel chain two feet long and put a nylon sheath around it.
 Next, Hiplok engineered a padlock (a quite unbreakable one, we might add) with an extra metal bar that serves as a buckle.
-A swath of velcro goes through the buckle then folds back on itself, creating an adjustable and comfortable design that you wear like a low belt.
+A swath of Velcro goes through the buckle then folds back on itself, creating an adjustable and comfortable design that you wear like a low belt.
 A simple yet genius design.
 It is burly and transports well.
 The everyday commuting cyclist, as well as anyone else wanting a quality product, will appreciate this product.

 Analysis and Test Results